-Currently the Department of Nursing offers a pre-licensure Associate of Applied Scier Nursing (AAS), a pre-licensure Bachelor of Science in Nursing (BSN), and the Registere to Bachelor of Science in Nursing (RN-BSN) completion program.
-The academic department to support the overall mission and goals of the College while creating a rounded academic experience for students, faculty, and staff.
+Currently the Department of Nursing offers a pre-licensure Associate of Applied Science in Nursing (AAS), a pre-licensure Bachelor of Science in Nursing (BSN), and the Registered Nurse to Bachelor of Science in Nursing (RN-BSN) completion program.
+The academic departments work together to support the overall mission and goals of the College while creating a well-rounded academic experience for students, faculty, and staff.

-Supported by a foundation in the arts and sciences and discipline-related studies the conceptual framework is rooted in its mission, purpose, goals, and values.
+Supported by a foundation in the arts and sciences and discipline-related studies the College's conceptual framework is rooted in its mission, purpose, goals, and values.